johnmee/johnmee.com/pages/how-this-website-works.md

 to post stuff, but thoroughly unportable, somewhat inflexible, and was mildly repugnant for no greater offense than lack of geekness.

 **In some respects this site is a CV:**
 My job is, not exclusively but mostly, about building websites&mdash;or web `applications` as I like to distinguish&mdash;and failing to have a respectable personal website could reflect poorly on my credibility, even to those who appreciate just how low your own website can fall on the TODO list.
-So the site needs to show I can knock up a working website that looks reasonably current and carry a resum&eacute, simple enough for the technically challenged recruitment agents to work with, yet blingy enough to impress the potential employers that follow.
+So the site needs to show I can knock up a working website that looks reasonably current and carry a resum&eacute;, simple enough for the technically challenged recruitment agents to work with, yet blingy enough to impress the potential employers that follow.

 **A consolidation of contributions:**